-23. PLAINTIFF Tasha Nelson files suit individually and as next friend to her 10year-old son, J.N.
+22. PLAINTIFF Tasha Nelson files suit individually and as next friend to her 10year-old son, J.N.
 Ms. Nelson and J.N. live in Manassas, Virginia and J.N. attends Jennie Dean Elementary School, which is part of Manassas City Public Schools.
 J.N. has cystic fibrosis, which substantially limits the major life activities of breathing and eating, and the major bodily functions of the respiratory and digestive systems.
 J.N. is a qualified individual with a disability under the ADA and Section 504.
 Because of his disability, J.N. is at high risk of severe illness if he contracts COVID-19.
-J.N. has an Individualized Education Program ("IEP") that calls for inperson learning in a classroom because virtual learning was not effective for him.
-If there is no longer a mask mandate in Manassas City Public Schools, J.N.'s parents will have to choose between sending J.N. to school, which puts J.N.'s health and safety at heightened risk, or withdrawing him from school and risking his educational progress.
+J.N. has an Individualized Education Program ("IEP") that provides accommodations that work better in-person and virtual learning was not effective for him.
+On February 16, 2022, Manassas City Public Schools informed Ms. Nelson that, because of S.B.
+739, they would no longer require students to wear masks beginning February 17.
+As a result, J.N.'s parents have to choose between sending J.N. to school, which puts J.N.'s health and safety at heightened risk, or withdrawing him from school and risking his educational progress.
+J.N. has been kept at home February 17-18, while awaiting a response to his parents' request that the school reasonably modify its policies to make attending class safe for J.N.

-24. PLAINTIFF Elizabeth Burnett files suit individually and as next friend to her 11year-old son, B.B.
+23. PLAINTIFF Elizabeth Burnett files suit individually and as next friend to her 11year-old son, B.B.
 Ms. Burnett and B.B. live in Henrico and B.B. attends Quioccasin Middle School, which is part of Henrico County Public Schools.
 B.B. has chronic lung disease and is immunocompromised, which substantially limits major life activities, including breathing and the major bodily function of the respiratory system.
 B.B. is a qualified individual with a disability under the ADA and Section 504.
-Because of his disabilities, B.B. is at high risk of severe illness if he contracts COVID-19, and, if the mask mandate in his school is rescinded, B.B. will be at increased risk of contracting COVID-19.
-If there is no longer a mask mandate in Henrico County Public Schools, B.B.'s parents will have to choose between sending B.B. to school, which puts B.B.'s health and safety at heightened risk, or withdrawing him from school and risking his educational progress.
+Because of his disabilities, B.B. is at high risk of severe illness if he contracts COVID-19.
+On February 16, 2022, at approximately 4:30 PM, Henrico County Public Schools informed Ms. Burnett that they would no longer require students to wear masks beginning the very next day.
+The district pointed explicitly to S.B.
+739 as the reason for its policy change.
+As a result, B.B.'s parents have had to choose between sending B.B. to school, which puts B.B.'s health and safety at heightened risk, or withdrawing him from school and risking his educational progress.
+Since February 17, B.B. and his twin brother have remained at home because attending class in person with no mask mandate is unsafe for B.B.

-25. PLAINTIFF Lindsey Dougherty files suit individually and as next friend to her 10-year-old son, G.D.
+24. PLAINTIFF Lindsey Dougherty files suit individually and as next friend to her 10-year-old son, G.D.
 G.D. is in the 5th grade at Enon Elementary School in Chesterfield Public Schools.
 G.D. has an autoimmune disorder, Pediatric Autoimmune Neuropsychiatric Disorder associated with Streptococcus (PANDAS) & asthma, which substantially limit major life activities, including breathing.
 G.D. is a qualified individual with a disability under the ADA and Section 504.
 Because of his disability, G.D. is at high risk of severe illness if he contracts COVID-19.
 G.D.'s school board voted to follow Executive Order 2 and will not be requiring masks.
 G.D. is currently not attending school and G.D.'s parents intend to keep G.D. out of school as long as there is no universal masking in school because of the risk to G.D. of contracting and becoming seriously ill from COVID-19.